 Here we explain when and how kinesiology taping is used as part of hamstring strain rehabilitation.

-During the later stages of rehabilitation kinesiotaping for the hamstring muscles is used to encourage or increase the activation of the muscle fibres.
+During the later stages of rehabilitation kinesio taping for the hamstring muscles is used to encourage or increase the activation of the muscle fibres.

-How to apply kinesiotaping for hamstrings
+How to apply Kinesiology taping for hamstrings

 Fold each strip of tape over at around 1/4 to 1/3 down and tear the protective backing along the line of the fold.

 Detach the smaller top part of the protective backing exposing the sticky tape.

-Applying the tape
+Apply the tape

 Ensure the muscle is in a stretched position.
 It is important to know where the hamstring muscles originate and insert so you can apply tape fully along the length of the muscle.

 Starting at the top (origin) or the muscle, apply the sticky part of the tape at the origin or the muscle without any tension or stretch applied to the tape.

-- Then by gradually removing the rest of the tape backing, apply tape along the full length of the muscle to the point where it inserts below the knee.
+Then by gradually removing the rest of the tape backing, apply tape along the full length of the muscle to the point where it inserts below the knee.

-- Next activate the glue in the tape by rubbing along the length of the tape.
+Next activate the glue in the tape by rubbing along the length of the tape.
 This creates heat which activates the glue making it stick more effectively.